mmore500/conduit/README.md

 Benchmarks are performed during Travis builds and occasionally on the [iCER HPCC cluster](https://icer.msu.edu/).
 Benchmark results are available at [https://osf.io/7jkgp/](https://osf.io/7jkgp/).

+## Organization

+Code is organized into three hierarchically-leveized namespaces.

+Base-level utility code resides in the `uitsl` ("conduit support library") namespace.
+Although tools in this namespace may be useful outside the scope of the conduit project, no conduit API is written in this namespace.

+The low-level API resides in the `uit` ("conduit") namespace.
+The high-level API resides in the `netuit` ("networked conduit") namespace.

 ## Acknowledgement

 This project is built using the [Empirical C++ library](https://github.com/devosoft/Empirical/).